First batch of Haj pilgrims leaves for Saudi Arabia

 Naqvi said that it was the first time after Independence, that 1,75,025 Muslims from India were going for Haj this year.

-He said more than 47 percent females are going for Haj this year and for the first time 1,308 Muslim women, traveling without 'Mehram' or male companion, were among them.
+He said more than 47 per cent females are going for Haj this year and for the first time 1,308 Muslim women, travelling without 'Mehram' or male companion, were among them.

 On July 17 pilgrims from Kolkata, on July 20 pilgrims from Varanasi, on July 21 pilgrims from Mangalore, on July 26 pilgrims from Goa and on July 29 pilgrims from Aurangabad, Chennai, Mumbai and Nagpur, will embark for Haj.On July 30, pilgrims from Ranchi, on August 1 pilgrims from Ahmedabad, Bangalore, Cochin, Hyderabad and Jaipur, and on August 3, pilgrims from Bhopal, will embark for Haj.